Cyriac Abby Philips

-Cyriac Abby Philips is an Indian hepatologist and clinician-scientist.
-He is known for his critical views of alternative medicine on social media.
+Cyriac Abby Philips is an Indian hepatologist.
+He shares critical views of alternative medicine based on his findings and research.

 Early life

 Philips was born in Kottayam, in the state of Kerala, the third of four siblings.

 Career

 In 2019, Philips co-authored a paper analyzing the death of a woman who died after taking Herbalife's dietary supplements, which was later retracted by Journal of Clinical and Experimental Hepatology.
 The retraction was undone, after microbiologist Elisabeth Bik and Retraction Watch, published the paper on their respective blogs.